andgordio/mockupless/docs/Courses/InteractionBasics/Events/other.md

 # Other events

-Click is probably the most popular interaction, but there’s a number of other events that allow for richer UX and are expected by users.
+Click is probably the most popular interaction, but there are other events too that allow for richer UX.
 Three interactions are explored in this article: focus, hover and key press.

 ## Focus and unfocus

 When designing a form you may want to know when the input field was focused and when it lost its focus.
-This information can be used to change styles, show suggestion, validate inputs, etc.
+This information can be used to change styles, show suggestion, validate inputs, etc:

 <video width="100%" controls muted class="">
   <source src="./media/other-focus.mp4" type="video/mp4">